|

 In many cases if the home was close to the church and the cemetery,

-the Male Woodmen would form the procession and walk to the church
+the Male Woodmen would form the procession and walk to the church and the

-The only difference between a female Woodman's and a male Woodman's
+The only difference between a female Woodman's and a male Woodman's funeral

-to the house and march back and forth; they also acted as greeters
+to the house and march back and forth; they also acted as greeters into the

-into the room where the body lay in state.
+room where the body lay in state.

 This was a very impressive ceremony; the men were somber faced, in respectful behavior, and took their break only when relieved.
 For men the guard ritual lased all night until the end of the funeral the next day.
 For women, the ritual of the honor guard usually ended at midnight.
 You must remember that the wake service at the homes was a customary practice before Hispanics were able to have services at the Funeral Homes.